nithinmurali/pygsheets/README.md

 c1 = Cell('A1',"hello")  # create a unlinked cell
 c1 = worksheet.cell('A1')  # creates a linked cell whose changes syncs instantanously
 cl.value  # Getting cell value
+c1.value_unformatted #Getting cell unformatted value c1.formula # Getting cell formula if any c1.note # any notes on the cell

 cell_list = worksheet.range('A1:C7')  # get a range of cells
 cell_list = col(5, returnas='cell')  # return all cells in 5th column(E)